jacogrande/FaithForward/README.md

 Users can easily favorite and share any content within the app, including devotionals, sermons, and biblical analyses.

+### Semantic Search of the Bible

+Faith Forward offers a powerful semantic search engine that leverages OpenAI embeddings and Typesense to help users find relevant verses and passages from the Bible.
+By analyzing the meaning and context of a user's search query, the search engine is able to surface results that may not match the exact wording of the query, but are semantically related.
+This allows users to explore the Bible in a more natural and intuitive way, without having to know the exact phrasing of a particular verse or passage.

 ## Technologies Used

 ### React Native and Expo